PETRIE, WILLIAM SCOTT

 On 7 April 1874, a second child, Emma Dora Petrie, is born in Lyttleton.

-The following year, on 21 April 1875, the Brig ‘Thomas and Henry’ captained by William and with passengers Mrs Petrie and two children on board sailed for Newcastle, New South Wales.
-Again, one can only speculate that William left his family in New South Wales, perhaps Sydney.
+The following year, on 21 April 1875, the Brig ‘Thomas and Henry’ captained by William and with passengers Mrs Petrie and two children on board sailed for Newcastle, in the Colony of New South Wales.
+Again, one can only speculate that William left his family in Newcastle or perhaps in Sydney.

 William next appears as the Mate on the wooden 72-ton schooner ‘Atlantic’, a known labour recruiting and trading vessel based in Sydney.
 The ‘Atlantic’ attracted some notoriety when she was stolen by the buccaneer Bully Hayes and used for kidnapping in Fiji waters in 1869.
 Hayes was arrested in Apia and found guilty, broke parole, and sought refuge in Shanghai before returning some years later to Samoa.
 He was purportedly murdered by one of his crew in what is know today as the Federated States of Micronesia.